josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251209_continuing_data_mess.md

 It's not a threat; I don't have that skill set.
 I'm just tired of seeing other people's adverts on my feed.

 ---

+I take it from the prostitute and "sold woman" references, that you have not adequately thought about that.

+You should, especially seeing as you seem to break into other peoples things.

+---